thecodersguilduk/tcg_site/site/blog/liverpool-gets-ready-to-learn-valuable-tech-skills-in-2021.md

   - Digital Skills
   - blog
 ---
-We’re delighted to announce the launch of some new free training courses which will teach valuable tech skills, exclusively open to people in Liverpool, launching at the end of January.
+We’re delighted to announce the launch of some new free training courses which will teach valuable tech skills, exclusively open to people in Liverpool, starting at the end of January.

-Working in partnership with the Liverpool City Region Combined Authority, we'd like to invite you to apply to these fantastic digital skills boot camps, which will focus on front-end coding and web and app development.
+Working in partnership with the Liverpool City Region Combined Authority, we'd like to invite you to apply to these fantastic digital skills boot camps which will focus on front-end coding and software development.

 **These courses are completely free, delivered remotely (lockdown-friendly), and taught by experienced professionals with years of experience.**